-One channel for NJ GHG reduction are "Green Teams", created by the ruling Council/Committee in most NJ municipalities and guided by SustainableJersey.com.
+One channel for NJ GHG reduction is "Green Teams", created by the ruling Council/Committee in most NJ municipalities and guided by SustainableJersey.com.
 Initial GHG reductions can be achieved by following the Sustainable Jersey "Gold Star in Energy", which fully documents and supports Green Team "Actions" to reduce major GHG sources within municipalities.
-Paths to 50% GHG reductions by 2030, might be achieved by enhancing existing support from Sustainable Jersey to NJ municipalities.
+Paths to 50% GHG reductions by 2030 might be achieved by enhancing existing support from Sustainable Jersey to NJ municipalities.

 Although “Gold Star in Energy” has existed four years, only Woodbridge Township has achieved the “Gold Star in Energy”.
 It is now tracking GHG reductions.

-Attractive incentives, and a NJ mandate will ensure that each NJ municipality track and control their GHG reductions.
+Attractive incentives and an NJ mandate will ensure that each NJ municipality track and control their GHG reductions.
 We recommend a mandate that each city create a 10-year energy and emissions reduction plan and commitment to reach a 50% reduction in Greenhous Gas (GHG) by 2030 (and further goal of at least 80% reduction in GHG by year 2050).
 The “Middletown Energy Plan” is one example of such a plan (currently under consideration by Middletown Township).

-To support the municipalities in creating plans and reaching their goals, we recommend that the state work with Sustainable Jersey to establish and fund a clean energy resource center to provide expertise, guidance, technical support, useful statistics, information sharing, model plans, and other resources to each municipality, and to review, provide feedback on, and approve the energy and emissions reduction plan of each municipality (recognizing differences among municipalities).
+To support the municipalities in creating plans and reaching their goals, we recommend that the state work with Sustainable Jersey to establish and fund a clean energy resource center to provide expertise, guidance, technical support, useful statistics, information sharing, model plans, and other resources to each municipality, and to review, provide feedback on, and approve the energy and emissions reduction plan for each municipality (recognizing differences among municipalities).
 Annually, each municipality shall report its progress to Sustainable Jersey and appropriately update its plan.
 New Jersey shall monitor and review municipal progress and reports, and New Jersey shall publish an overall report on progress as well as maintain a publicly available website containing all the municipal plans and reduction reports for every year.

 EXAMINE HOW CITIES CURRENTLY HELP STATES AND THE U.S. MEET GHG REDUCTION GOALS

-“All-of-Society” strategy is required to reduce U.S. GHG emissions 50% below 2005 levels by 2030.
+An “All-of-Society” strategy is required to reduce U.S. GHG emissions 50% below 2005 levels by 2030.
 Thousands of U.S. organizations and municipalities under the “America Is All In” movement have adopted this principle.
 Key Messages are defined on page 2 of “An All-In climate strategy can cut U.S. emissions by 50% by 2030” ; see endnotes for links to “America’s Pledge” GHG reduction analyses for 2018, 2019, and 2020.
 Current recommendations are based upon the “Working Paper”

-The “Race to Zero” initiative is recruiting 1,000 cities to the Race to Zero, in support of the COP26 Roadmap of Local Governments and Municipal Authorities (LGMA) Constituency to the UNFCCC.
+The “Race to Zero” initiative is recruiting 1,000 cities in support of the COP26 Roadmap of Local Governments and Municipal Authorities (LGMA) Constituency to the UNFCCC.
 Details are found in https://citiesracetozero.org.
 This coalition of cities uses science-based targets and start implementing inclusive and resilient climate action ahead of and beyond the COP26 in Glasgow.
 Cities are adopting the platform created by C40 Cities, the Global Covenant of Mayors for Climate & Energy (GCoM), ICLEI – Local Governments for Sustainability (ICLEI), United Cities and Local Governments (UCLG), CDP, the World Wide Fund for Nature (WWF) and the World Resources Institute (WRI).

 BUILD A SOCIAL COMMITMENT WITHIN NJ STAKEHOLDERS

-GHG reduction requires major stakeholder engagement campaigns to build a broad societal awareness of local, state and national benefits of net-zero energy pathways.
+GHG reduction requires major stakeholder engagement campaigns to build a broad societal awareness of local, state, and national benefits of net-zero energy pathways.
 We will need acceptance, management, and mitigation of impacts on landscapes and communities associated with the transition.
 In addition, we need major consumer awareness campaigns and incentives to drive low-carbon energy investment decisions.
-One source for creation of such campaigns is the Princeton University (12/15/2020) “NetZero America” report (see section beginning on page 335, “A blueprint for Action in the 2020s” .
+One source for creation of such campaigns is the Princeton University (12/15/2020) “NetZero America” report.
+(See section beginning on page 335, “A blueprint for Action in the 2020s” ).